 |Lettuce leaves||up to 7 days|

-Crisphead lettuce (like iceberg) lasts longer than leaf lettuce (such as butterhead or romaine) because the former has the leaves packed tightly, and the outermost ones protect the rest.
+Crisphead lettuce lasts longer than leaf lettuce because the former has the leaves packed tightly, and the outermost ones protect the rest.
+So if that lettuce head sits in storage for a prolonged period, typically only the outer leaves are damaged, and the inner ones remain largely untouched.

-That doesn’t necessarily mean iceberg lettuce always lasts a whole month in the fridge, but the mentioned 3 weeks is a realistic period if you store the lettuce properly.
+That doesn’t necessarily mean iceberg lettuce always lasts a whole month in the fridge, but the mentioned three weeks is a realistic period if you store the lettuce properly.

 In loose-leaf lettuce, nothing protects the inner leaves.
 Sure, the outer leaves still take most of the beating, but the inner ones also have access to the environment and start degrading soon after harvest.